mohammeddahhani/A-BFT-beamforming-802.11ad/README.md

 # Introduction:
-This is a Python implementation of the IEEE 802.11ad A-BFT beamforming training medium access protocol.
+This repository contains a Python implementation of the IEEE 802.11ad A-BFT beamforming training medium access protocol.

 In order to study the performance of IEEE 802.11ad A-BFT beamforming training, we developed a discrete-event time-driven custom simulator in Python that implements the A-BFT medium access protocol.
 It closely follows the IEEE 802.11ad standard's specifications for each independently transmitting station.

-We model an Responder Sector Sweep (RSS) as a single frame transmission occupying one time slot.
+We model a Responder Sector Sweep (RSS) as a single frame transmission occupying one time slot.
-A station succeeds a RSS attempt only if it receives a feedback frame from the AP before the end of the ongoing time slot.
+According to the IEEE 802.11ad standard, a station succeeds its RSS attempt only if it receives a feedback frame from the AP before the end of the ongoing time slot.
-If no collisions occur, the RSS is successful.
+If no collisions occurs, the RSS is successful.
 We abstracted the feedback mechanism  and instead kept count of the number of colliding stations in each time slot to determine a RSS failure.
 We consider the transmission channel ideal so that RSS failures are due to collisions only.